 In single-player virtual experiences, it has been shown that there is no notable increase in immersion or self-presence with the addition of more-realistic player avatars.
 However, in a multi-player environment, this can change.
-Not only does the user have to keep track of their
+Not only does the user have to keep track of their own avatar, but they now also must be able to keep track of other avatars as well.
+There is also now potentially a need for a user to be able to see the same avatar that everyone else is seeing.

 To keep networking costs low, only three positions are sent over the network: head position, and hand positions.
-After these positions are sent over the network, then each client separately updates the avatars of each player with respect to these positions.
+However, this can be expanded using the trackers shown in Fig. 8 to track additional joints in the avatar.
+After these positions are sent over the network, each client then separately updates the avatars of each player with respect to these positions.
 This allows for a large amount of freedom with player avatars, including more complex player avatars through the use of techniques such as inverse kinematics.
 Players can choose which avatars they would like to represent themselves and others as without impacting the other players.
-Some examples of dynamic avatar representation can be seen in Figs. 4 to 6
+Some examples of dynamic avatar representations can be seen in Figs. 9 to 11.